World Cup teams nix armbands that were seen as snub to Qatar

+That changed the calculus for the seven European teams, which may have expected to merely be fined.
+The displays are a violation of FIFA rules.

-The standoff was just the latest dispute that threatened to overshadow the play.
-Since being awarded the World Cup hosting rights in 2010, conservative Muslim Qatar has faced criticism of its treatment of low-paid migrant workers as well as its criminalization of homosexuality.
+The standoff was just the latest dispute that threatened to overshadow play on the field.
+Since being awarded the World Cup hosting rights in 2010, conservative Muslim Qatar has faced a raft of criticism, including of its treatment of low-paid migrant workers and woman and its suppression of free speech.
+It came under particular fire for its criminalization of homosexuality.

 The decision came three days after beer sales at stadiums were suddenly banned under pressure from the Qatari government and two days after FIFA president Gianni Infantino delivered an extraordinary tirade defending the host nation's human rights record.

 But in the end, the teams said they couldn’t sacrifice success on the field.
-A yellow card is a warning, but two yellows would see a player sent off the field for the rest of the game and banned from the next — a sanction that is intensified in the World Cup format, where teams play just three games before the elimination rounds begin.

-“As national federations we can’t put our players in a position where they could face sporting sanctions, including bookings,” the seven soccer federations said in a joint statement.
+“As national federations we can’t put our players in a position where they could face sporting sanctions, including bookings,” the seven soccer federations said in a joint statement, referring to the yellow cards.

 The captains of Belgium, Switzerland, Germany and Denmark had also pledged to wear the armbands in the coming days.